-Beginning in July 1998, the Nunavut Child Benefit (NCB) is a tax-free monthly payment made to qualifying families with children under age 18.
-The Territorial Worker's Supplement, part of the NWTCB program, is an additional benefit paid to qualifying families with working income who have children under age 18.
-Benefits from these programs are combined with the CCTB into a single monthly payment.
-Included in "Provincial refundable tax credits/Family benefits" in the statistical tables.
+Beginning in July 1998, the Nunavut Child Benefit (NUCB) is a non-taxable amount paid monthly to qualifying families with children under age 18.
+The Territorial Worker's Supplement, part of the NUCB program, is an additional benefit paid to qualifying families with working income who have children under age 18.
+Benefits are combined with the

+CCTB into a single monthly payment.
+Included in Provincial refundable tax credits/Family benefits in the statistical tables.

-Old Age Security (OAS) pension
+Old Age Security (OAS) Pension

 Is part of the Old Age Security program, a federal government program that guarantees a degree of financial security to Canadian seniors.
 All persons in Canada aged 65 or older, who are Canadian citizens or legal residents, may qualify for a full OAS pension, depending on their years of residence in Canada after reaching age 18.
-Old Age Security benefits include all benefits reported for the reference year, excluding Guaranteed Income Supplements and Spousal Allowance benefits; see also "Net federal supplements" and "Non-taxable income".
-Starting with the 1994 data, OAS income of non-filing spouses was estimated and included in the tables.
+Old Age Security benefits include all benefits reported for the reference year, excluding Guaranteed Income Supplements and Spousal Allowance benefits; see also Net federal supplements and Nontaxable income.
+Starting with 1994 data, OAS income of non-filing spouses was estimated and included in the tables.